TCGV/blog/_posts/2026-03-18-this-blog-is-on-the-small-web.md

 * **Recent-ish:** The blog needs at least one post in the last 12 months to stay in the index.
 * **Personal:** It favors personal diaries, niche technical deep-dives, and independent essays over corporate blogs or newsletters (Substack seems like a no-go).

-Turns out, these criteria favor both better content and a better experience—exactly what I value.
+Turns out, these criteria favor both better content and a better experience, exactly what I value.

 Seven years of "Zero Maintenance"
 ============